jaydsolanki/CloudProject/README.md

 This app can be modified through

-- User feedbaack on the parking slots availability.
+- User feedback on the parking slots availability.
 At times there is no parking available on particular spots where the user ca notify the app.
 - We could include a point system that would motivate the user to use the app.

 ##### Conclusion